-Samos is a large island and beaches are in three main clusters, to the north-west of Samos Town, in the south-west around Pythagorio and in the south-west in the emerging resorts of Kampos and Votsalakia.
-That said, there are hidden gems along the east coast and in the much wilder north-west of the island.
-Those looking for luxury hotels will head for Kokkari and Pythagorio and those looking for small hotels and self catering should look at the less popular resorts.
-In general beach resorts to the east of Samos are backed by gentle rolling hills while those in the west are dominated by big mountain ranges.
+Samos is a large island and beaches are sited in three main clusters, north-west of Samos Town, in the south-west around Pythagorio and to the south-west at the emerging resorts of Kampos and Votsalakia.
+Hidden gems lie along the east coast and in the wilder north while Kokkari and Pythagorio have the all-inclusive hotels, In general, beach resorts to the east are backed by gentle rolling hills while those in the west are dominated by big mountain ranges.

-Noted for its beauty when approached from the sea, SAMOS TOWN - also called VATHY or VATHI - sits at the head of a deep horseshoe bay.
+Noted for its beauty when approached from the sea, Samos Town - also called Vathy - sits at the head of a deep horseshoe bay.
 Pastel houses and weathered red tile roofs tier down hillside to a long and deep waterfront promenade.

-Samos Town waterfront is a noisy snarl of tourist shops and tavernas.
-Just behind the waterfront is a steep rise of streets, heaving with hotels.
-Samos is a provincial town of some 6,000 people but with surprising little to offer, given its size.
-In the middle of the waterfront the main square is guarded by an imposing stone lion and edged with tree-shaded cafes.
+In the middle of the waterfront is the main square, guarded by an imposing stone lion and edged with tree-shaded cafes.
 Further inland is a tiny, but attractive, municipal gardens.

-There is also a Byzantine museum in the Bishop's Palace - worth a visit to see the icons, some 18th century silver bibles and the bizarre cast of St George's footprint.
+A Byzantine museum is located n the former Bishop's Palace - worth a visit to see the icons, some 18th century silver bibles and the bizarre cast of St George's footprint.

-The road north out of Samos Town leads almost immediately to the upmarket KALAMI suburbs where most holiday hotel accommodation can be found.
-The best beach area on this part of the coast is the beach at GAGOU or GANGOU that many regard as the Samos Town beach.
+The road north out of Samos Town leads almost immediately to the upmarket Kalami suburbs where most holiday hotel accommodation can be found.
+The best beach area on this part of the coast is at Gagou or Gangou, which many regard as the town beach.

-Sunbeds line the back of the shingle which slopes fairly gently into the sea.
-A line of low trees at the back of Gagou beach provides some good natural shade and sunbathers can watch the ferries sailing in and out of Samos harbour.
-A couple of tavernas at the northern end of Gagou offer food, drink and more shade.
+Sunbeds line the back of the beach which slopes fairly gently into the sea.
+A line of low trees gives good natural shade and sunbathers can watch the ferries sailing past to the harbour.
+A couple of tavernas sit at the northern end.

-Facing north, Agia Paraskevi tends to attract rubbish and, although there is a pretty chapel and small attractive harbour at the eastern end, it generally feels rather bleak and unwelcoming.
-There is parking along the road and stone steps leading down from the beach wall but no shade or any sunbeds.
+Although a pretty chapel and small attractive harbour graces the beach at the eastern end, it generally feels rather bleak and unwelcoming here.
+There is parking along the road and stone steps lead down to an exposed beach which has no shade.

-A couple of nearby tavernas at Agia Paraskevi have live Greek music most weekends and the countryside around here is also known for the wide variety of butterflies.
-There is another shingle strand west at ASPROCHORTI, found down a track off the main road before you reach Agia Paraskevi, but again there is no shade and no facilities.
+Tavernas nearby have live Greek music most weekends and the local countryside is famous for the wide variety of butterflies.
+Another shingle strand lies to the west at Asprochorti, found down a track off the main road but again there is no shade and no facilities.

-To get to MOURTIA you must take the winding east road out of Samos through the village of KAMARA.
-A left turn soon afterwards invites a steep climb to the 18th century monastery of ZOODHOKOS PIGI. set in thick woods on sea cliffs.
-A right turn descends to the fishing hamlet of Mourtia, about 7km from Samos Town.
+The winding east road out of Samos Town goes through the village of Kamara where a left turn soon invites a steep climb to the 18th century monastery of Zoodhokos Pigi ,set in thick woods on sea cliffs, and a descent to the fishing hamlet of Mourtia, about seven kilometres from the capital.

 The small beach of steeply banked shingle is outstandingly beautiful with great views across the straits to the Turkish coast.
-Palm trees overhang Mourtia beach and occasional stands of tamarisk provide shade.
+Palm trees overhang the beach with which the occasional stands of tamarisk provide shade.
 The bay and the tiny harbour always seem to be packed with small boats.

 The water is particularly clear on this part of the coast and Mourtia is a great place for a picnic as there are no organised facilities here, although a beach cantina may open in the high season.

-There are small, deserted coves to be found to the south of Mourtia notably at MIKRI LAKA and MEGALI LAKA.
-The latter has a small chapel and a beach cantina in the summer and a few sunbeds are sometimes put out on the stony strip, a welcome extra on a beach with little or no shade.
+There are quiet coves to be found to the south of Mourtia notably at Mikri Laka and Megali Laka.
+The latter has a small chapel and a cantina in the summer .
+Sunbeds are sometimes put out on the stony strip, a welcome extra on a beach with little or no shade.
 Both beaches are down dirt tracks and are best reached on foot.

-The other notable resort of Samos east coast is at KERVELI.
-Here you must take the south road out of Samos Town, through Ano Vathi up to the hill village of Paleokastro, then down through a long valley to the small, quiet and strikingly pretty seaside resort which lies about 8km from Samos Town by road.
+Kerveli is reached by the south road out of the capital through Ano Vathi and up to the hill village of Paleokastro before dropping down a long valley to the strikingly pretty bay which lies about eight kilometres from Samos Town.

-A line of large shady tamarisks line the narrow, shingle beach at Kerveli to give plenty of natural shade.
-The beach narrows even more at the northern end where a taverna and mini-market line the shore.
+A line of large shady tamarisks line the narrow, shingle beach giving plenty of natural shade with a taverna and mini-market along the shore at the northern end.

-Kerveli is a quiet, secluded spot for those seeking an out-of-the-way holiday but not too remote.
-Kerveli village has a couple of good tavernas but a car is needed unless you intend to crash out on the beach every day.
-There are some fine walks to be had in the Kerveli area with the mountains of Profitis Ilias to the north and Siharos to the south.
+This is a secluded spot for an out-of-the-way holiday that is not too remote.
+The village has a couple of good tavernas and there are some fine walks to be had in the area with the mountains of Profitis Ilias to the north and Siharos to the south.

-The sea at Psili Ammos is very shallow and visitors can wade out quite a distance, one reason why the beach is popular with families.
-There are tavernas on the shore and at the back of the beach while the islet of Vareloudi and the Turkish coast just 1km beyond add some offshore interest.
-There are strong currents out in the straits and notices warn of danger if you stray too far out.
+The shallow sea means visitors can wade out quite a distance, one reason why the beach is popular with families.
+There are tavernas along the shore and more at the back of the beach.

-There is an area of salt marsh and a lake to the west of Psili Ammos, which dries out into salt pans in the summer.
-This is a good bird spotting area and flamingos can be seen early in the season.
-The track at the back of the lake runs up the coast to Klima but it is for jeeps only.
+A salt marsh and a lake lie to the west of Psili Ammos, both of which dry to salt pans in the summer.
+This is a good bird spotting area and flamingos will be plentiful early in the season.

-West of Psili Amos is 3km of windswept sand and shingle at MYKALI beach.
-The south-facing resort has attracted three large package holiday hotel complexes that line the long shore.
+West of Psili Amos is a three kilometre stretch of windswept sand and shingle at Mykali and the south-facing resort has a trio of large package holiday hotel complexes lining the long shore.

-The Mykali beach is a mixture of stone and shingle with a little sand, although it turns to sand alone under the shallow water.
-Sunbeds appear in the most popular spots of Mykali beach during the high season and the hotel complexes have tavernas open to the public.
+The beach is a mix of stone and shingle, although it turns to sand beneath the shallow water.
+Sunbeds sprinkle the most popular spots and the hotel complexes have tavernas that open to the public.

 The large salt lake area to the east is a protected nature reserve where storks, herons and flamingos are frequent winter visitors.

-The north coast of Samos has the main ports of Samos Town to the east and Karlovasi to the west.
-Between the two is one of the island's premier beach resorts at Kokkari and beyond that some of the prettiest inland villages in the wine growing regions on the northern hillsides of the mountains of Lazarou, Ambelos and Aloni and the Kakorema valley.
-A good road runs the length of the coastline, often close to the cliffs, with sea views one side and mountain slopes on the other.
-Resorts beyond Kokkari get steadily more sleepy and relaxed as the tourist visitors reduce.
+Between the ports of Samos Town to the east and Karlovasi in the west is the island's premier beach resort at Kokkari and some of the prettiest inland villages on Samos in the wine growing hillsides of the mountains at Lazarou, Ambelos and Aloni.
+A good road runs the length of the coastline, often close to the cliffs, with sea views to one side and mountain slopes to the other.
+Resorts beyond Kokkari get steadily more sleepy as the tourist numbers fade.

-Once a quaint fishing village, KOKKARI has seen huge expansion into one of the premier tourist resorts on Samos.
-It is now the third largest resort on the island after Samos Town and Pythagorio with rows of new apartments and low-rise hotels thrown up to meet ever-growing demand.
+Once a quaint fishing village Kokkari is now the third largest holiday resort on the island after Samos Town and Pythagorio with rows of new apartments and low-rise hotels thrown up to meet the ever-growing demand.

-A couple of picturesque rock outcrops either side of Kokkari bay have cameras clicking and the narrow beach causeways that lead to them are heavy with small boats and lounging sunbathers.
-The main rock outcrop separates the old village of Kokkari from the modern resort to the west .
+A couple of picturesque rock outcrops at each side of Kokkari will get cameras clicking and the narrow beach causeways that lead to them are heavy with small boats and sun loungers.

-The main Kokkari beach has banks of stone and shingle, dropping sharply to the sea and apartments overlooking most of the beach.
-Exposed and windy, the beach is a favourite venue for windsurfers.
+The main Kokkari beach has banks of stone and shingle, dropping sharply to the sea with many apartments overlooking the beach.
+Exposed and windy, this is also a favourite venue for windsurfers.

-Those looking for quieter Kokkari beaches head south-east where there are a couple of smaller coves, both shingle but much quieter than the main beach with a decent taverna on the hill behind.
-A further 4km south-east is KEDROS where a signposted turn off the main road drops down to a couple of shingle coves, although there are no facilities here.
+Those looking for quieter Kokkari spots will head south-east where there are a couple of smaller coves, both shingle but much quieter than the main beach with a decent taverna on the hill behind.

-The steep wooded hills behind Kokkari are very attractive and it is inland that more traditional Greek village delights can be found with many splendid walking trails through the woods.
+The steep wooded hills behind Kokkari are very attractive and visitors should head inland for more traditional Greek village delights and many splendid walking trails through the woods.

-Those looking to escape commercial Kokkari often head 2km north-west to the sand and pebble beach in a sheltered bay at LEMONAKIA.
+Those looking to escape commercial Kokkari often head two kilometres north-west to the sand and pebble beach in a sheltered bay at Lemonakia.

-Lemonakia beach is about 100m off the main road and is smaller and narrower than its popular neighbour Tsamadou which is just around the headland.
-As a result it often gets pretty crowded but is nevertheless a very pleasant beach.
+The beach is about 100 metres off the main road and it's smaller and narrower than its more popular neighbour Tsamadou just around the headland so it can sometimes feel a little crowded.

-A couple of rows of sunbeds line the Lemonakia shore and there are tamarisk trees behind to give good shade.
-A large beach taverna sits at the western end of Lemonakia beach.
-It is mostly pebble, both onshore and underwater, with a little sand here and there.
-There are regular buses to Kokkari and Karlovasi.
+A couple of rows of sunbeds line the shore and there are tamarisk trees behind to shed shade while a large beach taverna sits at the western end.

-North-west over the headland from Lemonakia is TSAMADOU, a beautiful long sickle of sand and pebble that features on almost every advertisement for Samos.
-Difficult access fortunately left it relatively unscathed and it has managed to escape the civic 'improvements' enjoyed by so many other beaches.
+North-west over the headland from Lemonakia is Tsamadou, a beautiful long sickle of sand and pebble that features on almost every advertisement for Samos.

 Tsamadou is also the only official nudist beach on Samos with the eastern end set aside for naturists.

-Near Vourliotes is The Pnaka spring, just below the village and a favourite picnic spot with shady plane-trees, fresh spring water and a picturesque little taverna.
+Nearby are the Pnaka springs, just below the village and a favourite picnic spot with shady plane-trees, fresh spring water and a picturesque little taverna.

-AGIOS KONSTANTINOS is a pretty coastal village sadly marred by a dreary concrete shoreline esplanade.
-The rocky beach is walled in and so ugly that even the locals apologise for it.
+Agios Konstantinos is a pretty coastal village sadly marred by a dreary concrete shoreline esplanade.
+The rocky beach is walled in and considered so ugly that even the locals apologise for it.

-Just east of Karlovassi is a long stretch of attractive but fairly inaccessible coastline, mostly cliffs, but the tint resort of AGIOS NIKOLAOS stands out like a jewel.
+Just east of the port town of Karlovassis is a long stretch of attractive but fairly inaccessible coastline, mostly cliffs, where the tiny resort of Agios Nikolaos stands out like a jewel.